 * Making derogatory comments, slurs, or jokes of a sexual nature, graphic commentaries about an individual’s body, sexually degrading words used to describe an individual, suggestive or obscene communications.
 Most people know where the line is, unless they have been getting away with bad conduct for a long time.
 In any case, the smart employee, manager, or owner never approaches the line with a sexual joke or name calling using disgusting sexual labels.
 Commenting on how good an employee’s behind looks in a new pair of jeans isn’t just uncalled for, it may be part of a course of harassing conduct.

 * Verbal sexual advances or propositions.
 This should be an easy one for people never to violate in the workplace, right?
 Nope, employees represented by McCarty Legal have experienced situations like being told that they would be in danger of losing their job if they didn’t have sex with an owner; being cornered at work and sexually assaulted by being grabbed, groped, or actually raped; being asked out on dates again and again, and then receiving an undeserved cut in hours, disciplinary notice, or a bad review.
 Sometimes employees are instead offered rewards for engaging in sexual behavior.
 The propositions can be made outright or suggested in a way that while not blatant, is still easily understood.
 The stories unfortunately do not end, but if you are reading this, you are informing yourself, and you should be proud for standing against being victimized.
-Be aware that when this happens to you, it is unlikely that it hasn’t happened to other employees working for or with the same person.
+Be aware that when this happens to you, it is likely that it has happened to other employees working for or with the same person.

 * Unnecessary touching, patting, hugging, or brushing against a person’s body.
 It’s truly unfortunate how common this is in the workplace, often being passed off as just being “friendly.”
 If it makes you uncomfortable, it’s time for your overly friendly coworker or supervisor to stop immediately, or better yet, to understand that the workplace is meant to be about work, not about fulfilling their need for physical contact.

 * Remarks about sexual activity or speculations about previous sexual experience.
-When the boss starts talking about how his or her ex did or didn’t do certain things in bed, or makes knowing comments about how your date last night must have ended there, this is so very far from appropriate and may be harassment.
+When the boss starts talking about how his or her ex did or didn’t do certain things in bed, or makes knowing comments about how your date last night must have ended, this is so very far from appropriate and may be harassment.
 There are so many types of comments that fall under this category, but almost all of them make you ask one of two questions: How is this my business?
 Or, How is this your business?